 As I have mentioned in a previous post, the actual labor is a bit of a blur but this is how I recall the sequence of events.

 I was due May 10.
 I went in for an appointment with my OB on April 27 hoping to hear that progress was being made and that Baby C might arrive any day only to hear that Baby C wasn’t even engaged yet.
-Talk turned to having a Caesar.
+Talk turned to having a caesarean.
 My OB was pro natural birth and said he would let me go at least two weeks past my due date in hopes that Baby C would decide to come out but he said in his experience that if the baby isn’t engaged at week 38 then they aren’t likely to engage.
 Tears.
 Feelings of disappointment.
 And a call to a local acupuncturist who specializes in fertility and pregnancy.
 I think I had two rounds of acupuncture before my next OB appointment.
 I again hoped to hear that Baby C was ready to enter the world but he was still not engaged.
-I didn’t totally give up hope but I was resigning myself to the idea of a C-section when I started to feel uncomfortable.
+I didn’t totally give up hope but I was resigning myself to the idea of a c-section when I started to feel uncomfortable.

 My stomach started to periodically feel slightly achy around May 5.
-Since at this point I was convinced that Baby C was going to be stuck inside me forever more I just chalked this up to being ten months pregnant.
+Since at this point I was convinced that Baby C was going to be stuck inside me forever more I just chalked this up to being nine months pregnant.
 Friday morning I woke up and got ready to meet a friend for a coffee and while I was waiting for her I had definite moments of a more extreme cramping feeling.
 I got home from coffee and had another friend over for morning tea…this is what you do on maternity leave when you don’t have anything to do but wait for the baby…and while we were having morning tea I started leaking.
 I called the hospital and told them I was leaking and they said that while it didn’t sound like I was in labor they would be happy for me to come in and be checked out.
 So I called Daddy R, took a shower and double checked my hospital bag.
 Off to the hospital we went.

 At the hospital they monitored me…and I was having contractions!
 I loved the contraction monitor…you could see the length and intensity of each contraction and could see how you were progressing.
 Anyway, they decided that I had a hind-water leak which is where there is a small hole in the sac allowing some of the fluid to leak out.
 As Baby C was still not engaged, as my contractions were still very manageable and as my waters hadn’t broken they said I could go home and continue to labor there.
 They did advise me to put a towel under me if I sat in case my waters did break…more on this later.